cap-js/docs/guides/databases-postgres.md

 ### ① Initial Schema Version

-Once you are ready to release an initial version of your database schema, you can create a DDL file that defines the initial database schema.
-Firstly create a `db/changelog` subfolder under `srv/src/main/resources`.
-Here, you place the Liquibase _change log_ file as well as the DDL scripts for the schema versions.
+Once you're ready to release an initial version of your database schema, you can create a DDL file that defines the initial database schema.
+Create a `db/changelog` subfolder under `srv/src/main/resources`, place the Liquibase _change log_ file as well as the DDL scripts for the schema versions here.
 The change log is defined by the [db/changelog/db.changelog-master.yml](https://docs.liquibase.com/concepts/changelogs/home.html) file:

 ```yml
 databaseChangeLog: